 Local Services ads, also known as Google Guaranteed, is a great cost-effective way to generate leads for home service businesses.
 It shows your company with a check mark, boosting the user’s confidence by showing your business has been verified by Google.

-These ads operate on a pay-per-lead basis and allow you to set a weekly budget to make sure you don’t exceed your desired spend.
+These ads operate on a pay-per-lead basis and allow you to set a weekly budget to make sure you don’t exceed your desired spending.
 The best part?
 You are only charged for legitimate phone calls; there’s also a process to dispute a lead’s legitimacy if you feel a lead wasn’t valid.

 To get started, Google will ask for pertinent information regarding your company, including information like company size, year founded, owner, locations, and so on.
 Your company and some of its workers will then be required to submit to a background check and provide insurance certificates.
 The specific documentation needed will depend on the type of business.
 Once completed and approved, Google will offer insurance to both the consumer and your business.